kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(i\) Except for helicopters, no person may take off a loaded aircraft, or make a turnaround over a congested area.

-\(ii\) No person may operate an aircraft over a congested area below the altitudes prescribed in part 91 of this chapter except during the actual dispensing operation, including the approaches and departures necessary for that operation.
+\(ii\) No person may operate an aircraft over a congested area below the altitudes prescribed in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]] except during the actual dispensing operation, including the approaches and departures necessary for that operation.

 \(iii\) No person may operate an aircraft over a congested area during the actual dispensing operation, including the approaches and departures for that operation, unless it is operated in a pattern and at such an altitude that the aircraft can land, in an emergency, without endangering persons or property on the surface.